Quantcast

 Big Fish 500x250 - Black Hawk Party Boat - Niantic, CT

-Blackhawk Sport Fishing
+Black Hawk Sport Fishing

-Sailing from the Niantic Bay Marina Niantic, CT, 06357 Phone: 860-448-3662 Toll-Free: 800-382-2824
+Sailing from Cini Memorial Park Niantic, CT, 06357 Phone: 860-448-3662 Toll-Free: 800-382-2824

 Let this sport-fishing service show you the very best of what’s below, and above, the sea

-Starting in early May, Blackhawk Sport Fishing provides the kind of fishing and sightseeing experiences that continue to make it one of Connecticut’s favorite party boats.
+Starting in early May, Black Hawk Sport Fishing provides the kind of fishing and sightseeing experiences that continue to make it one of Connecticut’s favorite party boats.
 Clean, comfortable and meticulously maintained, the Black Hawk is one of the fastest vessels of its kind in New England, and one of the most well-equipped to find fish, from blue fish and stripers to sea bass, cod and fluke.
 Mates will fillet and clean your catch for you to take home or donate to a local soup kitchen or food bank.
 For those interested more in what’s above sea level, there are a variety of sightseeing cruises, including trips to view sunsets, fireworks, seals and eagles.
 A galley serves hotdogs, burgers, snacks and beverages.
 Private charters are available.

 Award Winning Bottles - Rhythm Cider - Lincoln, NH